isomorphic-software/smartclient-docs/classes/ListGridField.md

 ### Description
 If this listGrid has any fields of type `"summary"` and this field will be [included](#attr-listgridfieldincludeinrecordsummary) in summary calculations by default, this attribute provides an opportunity to explicitly specify which summary fields the record should be displayed in.

 Specified as an array of fieldNames.
-If set, this field value will only be included for record summary value calculations for summary fields whose name is included in this array.
+If set, this field value will only be included for record summary value calculations for summary fields who's name is included in this array.

 **Flags**: IR